microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-05.md

   docker run -d -p 4000:1080 -p 4025:1025 --name dtc-maildev maildev/maildev:latest
   ```
 - You can observe the MailDev server locally by navigating to [http://localhost:4000](http://localhost:4000).
+- The local SMTP server listens on **port 4025**
+- Use the Dapr SDK for setting up the output bindings
+  - You will need to add the Dapr client to the Inversion of Control (IoC) container in AspNetCore so you can use it in the controller
 - Use an Azure Logic App to send out emails when deploying to Azure.
   - You will need to **Authorize** the Office365 connector in the Azure portal for the Logic App so it can send email.